Melbourne Law School is ranked as the Number 1 Law School in Australia. We invite you to explore all that Melbourne Law School has to offer.

 Incoming students may:

-- Select one subject from the Melbourne Law Masters (MLM) program (further details)
+- Enrol in one subject from the Melbourne Law Masters (MLM) program (further details) except for the following:

 - Center for Transnational Legal Studies (CTLS) Program (LAWS00011)